-(a) The Municipality may grant rebates to categories of property as determined in the Municipality's Property Rates Policy.

-10.2 Categories of owners

-(a) The Municipality nay grant rebates to categories of owners as determined annually in the Municipality's Property Rates Policy.

-- 10.3 Applications by property owners for rebates must reach the Municipality before the date determined by the Property Rates Policy, preceding the start of the new financial year for which relief is sought. - 10.4 Conditions determined by the Property Rates Policy will be applied accordingly. - 10.5 The Municipality retains the right to refuse rebates if the details supplied in the application form were incomplete, incorrect or false. - 10.6 Properties with a market value below a prescribed valuation level of an amount determined annually by the Municipality may, instead of a rate being determined on the market value, be rated a uniform fixed amount per property. - 10.7 The extent of the rebate in terms of subsections (1), (2) and (6) shall annually be determined by the Municipality and it shall be included in the annual budget.
+- (1) Categories of property - (a) The municipality may grant rebates to categories of property as determined in the municipality's rates policy. - (2) Categories of owners - (a) The municipality may grant rebates to categories of owners as determined annually in the municipality's rates policy. - (3) Applications by property owners for rebates must reach the municipality before the date determined by the property rates policy, preceding the start of the new municipal financial year for which relief is sought. - (4) Conditions determined by the rates policy will be applied accordingly. - (5) The municipality retains the right to refuse rebates if the details supplied in the application form were incomplete, incorrect or false. - (6) Properties with a market value below a prescribed valuation level of an amount determined annually by the municipality may, instead of a rate being determined on the market value, be rated a uniform fixed amount per property. - (7) The extent of the rebate, in terms of subsections (1), (2) and (6), shall annually be determined by the municipality and it shall be included in the annual budget.